My 8 Favorite Hikes on Oahu That Range from Easy to “What Was I Thinking?”

 Manoa Falls

-This is a popular hike because it’s quick (1.6 miles round trip), pretty flat, and rewarding (hello waterfall!).
-This may be your easiest chance for waterfall gazing.
+Manoa Falls Trail is a popular hike because it’s fairly quick (1.6 miles round trip), relatively easy, close to Waikiki, and pretty rewarding (hello waterfall!).

-Unlike a lot of the shorter hikes on this list that are pretty wide open or arid before leading to ocean views, the trail to Manoa Falls is through a lush, tropical rainforest.
+Unlike a lot of the shorter and accessible hikes on Oahu that are pretty wide open or arid before leading to ocean views, the trail to Manoa Falls is through a lush, tropical rainforest.

 Side Note: If you’re looking for a rental car for your trip, I LOVE Discount Hawaii Car Rentals.
 They’re seriously the only company I ever use.
 They’ll give you the very best prices, you don’t have to reserve with a credit card or pay until you show up, you can cancel and re-book anytime if you find a better rate, and they usually have a special that adds additional drivers for no fee.
 It’s a no brainer.
 Click here to check rates for your trip.